p-bakker/rhino/docs/_docs/new_in_rhino_1.6r6.md

 ---
 layout: default
-title: New in Rhino 1.6R6
+title: "New in Rhino 1.6R6
 ---
 # New in Rhino 1.6R6
 {: .no_toc }